mrWh1te/Botmation/libs/core/README.md

 # Introduction

-[Botmation](https://botmation.dev) is simple declarative framework for [Puppeteer](https://github.com/puppeteer/puppeteer), to build web bots in a composable way.
-It follows a simple pattern focused on a single type of function called a BotAction.
+[Botmation](https://botmation.dev) is simple declarative framework for building bots in TypeScript using [Puppeteer](https://github.com/puppeteer/puppeteer).
+It follows a simple, composable pattern focused on a single type of function called a BotAction.

-BotActions handle everything from simple tasks in crawling and scraping the web to logging in & automating your social media.
-They are composable.
-They make assembling Bots easy, declarative, and simple.
+BotActions do everything, from simple tasks in crawling and scraping the web, to logging in & automating social media.
+They are composable, so they are easily assembled.

 The possibilities are endless!